Ponce is Puerto Rico’s second most populated city.

 What to do?

-The Hilton Ponce Golf & Casino Resort and the Costa Caribe Resort offer the highest quality of facilities, activities, and care.
+The Hilton Ponce Golf & Casino Resort and the Caribe Hotel offer the highest quality of facilities, activities, and care.
 This stay is optimal for those wanting a more upscale experience.

 Below is a video showing the area: